cnadler86/micropython-camera-API/README.md

-# Camera API for micropython.
+# Camera API for micropython
 [![ESP32 Port](https://github.com/cnadler86/micropython-camera-API/actions/workflows/ESP32.yml/badge.svg)](https://github.com/cnadler86/micropython-camera-API/actions/workflows/ESP32.yml)

 This project aims to support cameras in different ports in micropython, starting with the ESP32-Port and omnivision (OV2640 & OV5640) cameras.
 The project implements a general API for cameras in micropython (such as circuitpython have done).